 Four years later, I tried to have him deliver my second baby, but he wasn’t delivering babies anymore, only practicing gynecology.
 He brought another doctor into his office so they could still offer the service, so I went to him instead.

 At my six week checkup with that doctor, I did the same thing.
 I fixed myself up like I was going on a date minus the sexy clothes.
-The cute doctor (Dr.Connors), came over to me, and just stared at me not saying anything.
+While I was in the waiting room waiting for my name to be called, the cute doctor (Dr.Connors), came over to me, and just stared at me not saying anything.
 They call my name.
 I get up to go in when he cuts me off.
-My bad smile is on my face when I look at his office staff saying, “You guys are seeing this, right?”
+My bad smile is on my face when I turn to his office staff saying, “You guys are seeing this, right?”
 He also had a bad smile on his face.
 I try to give him a few minutes to say what he needed to say, but they get impatient with me.
 I tell him I have to go.

 Before I go in to see the other doctor, I kept thinking I was supposed to hug him, but I didn’t have a good reason why I should.
 If I had followed through with hugging him and someone asked me why I hugged him, the only thing that I would’ve said would’ve been “It just felt right”, but it never happened.
 This is the moment I wish I could change.

 A few months later, I tried to make an appointment with him, but they tell me that he’s seriously ill in the hospital with leukemia.
 I felt the color drain from my face.
 I knew he wouldn’t want me to see him like that so I had to let it go.
 He was only thirty-nine.
 I now know what he was trying to say to me.

 (Shorty after this phone call, I heard some lyrics to the song Mambo #5.
 In the song is the line “To me flirting is just like a sport.”
 That was a lightbulb moment.
 It caused me to say “That’s it.
 That’s what he was doing with me.
 Flirting for the sport of it.”)